therealnicoroshi/modlist/README.md

 Transformations from Wrath of Nature mod will crash the game in first person view.
 Please only transform in 3rd person.

+When using the Bloodskal Blade in Raven Rock please disable MCO First person Patch to be able to complete the attack wall in first person.

 ### ❗ DO NOT put iron arrows into a container or drop them out of your inventory❗ This might crash the game.
 Vanilla bug without any known workaround.
 Put them in a corpse or sell them instead.

 ### ❗Remember to remove followers from Follower Framework after dismissing from active service.❗Failure to do so may cause the game to crash on carriage or fast travel.